1. What is a pangolin, really?

 3. The most trafficked mammal in the world?

-They certainly are one of the most trafficked mammals in Asia and, increasingly, Africa.
-Pangolins are in high demand in countries like China and Vietnam.
-Their meat is considered a delicacy and pangolin scales are used in traditional medicine and folk remedies.
-All eight pangolin species are protected under national and international laws.
+Pangolins are the most trafficked mammals in the world, with most trafficking in African species smuggled to Asia.
+Pangolins are in high demand in countries like China and Viet Nam.
+Their meat is considered a delicacy and pangolin scales are used in traditional medicine.
+All eight IUCN-recognized pangolin species are protected under national and international laws.
 But there is still growing international illegal trade in pangolins.